r-karimi/saxtal/README.md

 3. Implement pyFFTW as a flag, test overall script execution time

 Minor:
-- Use `s` argument of scipy FFT to automatically pad images.
+- Write function to plot indices of detected spots